thycotic/privman-docs/ui/macOS/bp-network.md

 For standard users when Network is not managed by a policy,

 * all controls except for Location and Advanced are disabled and the padlock icon is closed.
 * Clicking the Advanced… button opens a sheet depending on the network interface selected.
-Based on the selected interface, some elements maybe enabled.
+Based on the selected interface, some elements may be enabled.
 * Clicking on the padlock icon results in a prompt, asking for administrator credentials.

 ![Network](images/network-1.png "Network Standard User not managed")